 We progress next time to a theory that had its roots in SFPT: SP/A Theory, which deals with security, potential, and aspiration.
 Don’t miss it!

-Based in Maryville, Tenn., Eric Bank has been writing business-related articles since 1985, and science articles since 2010.
-His articles have appeared in "PC Magazine" and on numerous websites.
+Based in Chicago, Eric Bank has been writing business-related articles since 1985, and science articles since 2010.
+His articles appear on eHow and on numerous other websites.
 He holds a B.S. in biology and an M.B.A. from New York University.
 He also holds an M.S. in finance from DePaul University.